 A recent survey by United Carpets and Beds, however, has revealed that over 86% of the public keep the previous owner’s carpet when moving into a new home.
 Despite the initial desire to fit new carpets, the job often gets pushed down the list as the assumption is that this will be an expensive purchase.
 As we can generally ‘make do’ with a less than ideal carpet, other jobs get prioritised which are bigger or need completing as soon as possible.

 The survey showed that the main reason why people replace their carpet is due to it becoming stained or damaged – a carpet feeling ‘unhygienic’ was also chosen by one in ten respondents.
-While this can be a New carpetgood reason to replace a carpet, it is not always necessary – it may simply be a case of giving it a good clean.
+While this can be a good reason to replace a carpet, it is not always necessary – it may simply be a case of giving it a good clean.

 Paul Pearce, from the National Carpet Cleaners Association, advises: “How often you vacuum your carpet really depends on the footfall it gets from day-to-day.
 In some homes, carpets will need vacuuming daily.
 The most important thing is to keep on top of it.
 You should have professionals clean your carpet at least once every 12 to 18 months.
 This will make sure that it always looks good.”